zyad246/Log_File_Analysis/README.md

-# Log File Analysis Tool
+# Log File Analysis

 ## Overview

-The **Log File Analysis Tool** is a Python project that processes web server logs and stores the data in a PostgreSQL database.
+The **Log File Analysis** is a Python project that processes web server logs and stores the data in a PostgreSQL database.
 It uses an ETL (Extract, Transform, Load) process to automate the extraction of raw logs, transform them into a structured format, and load them into the database for analysis.

 ## How It Works